vCloudernBeer/blog/_posts/2017-08-10-backbone-authentication-tutorial.markdown

 ## Adding Authentication to Your BackboneJS App

 The majority of the apps we use on a daily basis have a means of authenticating users.
-I'll show you how to easily add authentication to our **BackboneJS** application.
-We'll use [Auth0](https://auth0.com/) as our authentication service.
+Adding authentication to your BackboneJS apps is as easy as using [Auth0](https://auth0.com/) in your JQuery apps.

 Auth0 allows us to issue [JSON Web Tokens (JWTs)](https://jwt.io).
 If you don't already have an Auth0 account, [sign up](javascript:signup\(\)) for a free one now.